hazel-js/hazeljs/README.md

 **vs NestJS** — Same elegance, less weight.
 No Express/Fastify dependency.
 AI and RAG built in.
 Simpler to onboard.

 **vs Express** — Get structure without the ceremony.
 Decorators, DI, validation, and testing utilities out of the box.

+### Why we built this

+We were tired of choosing between a heavy framework (NestJS) and a minimal one (Express), then wiring AI on top.
+HazelJS is the framework we wished existed: NestJS-style elegance without the weight, AI and RAG built in from day one, and no glue code.
+If you're building AI backends and want one cohesive stack — this is for you.

 ---